guettli/sense-of-taste-bias/README.md

 > Humans have a multitude of sensors.
 Sight (vision, visual sense), hearing (audition, auditory sense), taste (gustation, gustatory sense), smell (olfaction, olfactory sense), and touch (somatosensation, somatosensory sense) are the five traditionally recognized senses.

-Two of our senses tend to prefer food which does not give us What we really need.
+Two of our senses tend to prefer food which does not give us what we really need.

 # Biases